“…If you ever get annoyed

-After fifteen years of working out of my home office, I wouldn’t trade it for anything.
+After decades of working out of my home office, I wouldn’t trade it for anything.
 No one glares at me over the cubicle wall if I giggle on the phone with a friend in the middle of the day.
 Best of all, I set my own schedule, make my own list of priorities, and dodge the worst of office politics.
 And if a call comes in for canvas work… I accept.
 I don’t have to limit myself to anything less than the entire crazy roster of my skills.

 I write better and ideas flow more easily in the morning, so I try to get any creative work out of the way first.
 Afternoon is the time for sending out new quotes, researching background for stories, bookkeeping, and pounding the airwaves for new work.
 When I’m focused on a job or excited about a pending project, nothing can distract me short of the house burning down.
 On days (like today) when the sunshine and warm breeze make it hard to focus, I give in and knock off a little early.
 I’ve learned that I’ll make up the hours and do a better job by coming back to work after dinner or skipping the next lunchbreak.